Perry Moss (basketball): College

+Professional

-Moss was then drafted with the twenty-third pick in the third round of the 1982 NBA draft by the Boston Celtics, but he was released before playing a single game.
+Moss was drafted with the 23rd pick in the third round of the 1982 NBA draft by the Boston Celtics, but he was released before playing a single game.
 Prior to the 1983-84 NBA season Moss was signed by the New Jersey Nets, but was once again released before playing a single game.
-He played three years in the Continental Basketball Association (CBA) before making his NBA debut for the Washington Bullets in the 1985-86 NBA season.
+He played three years in the Continental Basketball Association (CBA) and was selected to the CBA All-Defensive Second Team in 1984.
+He won a CBA championship with the Tampa Bay Thrillers in 1985.
+He made his NBA debut for the Washington Bullets in the 1985-86 NBA season.
 He was released mid-season.
 Moss finished the 1985–86 season by playing for the Philadelphia 76ers.
-After the season, Moss was once again released, but he did play for the Golden State Warriors in the 1986-87 NBA season.
-On Sep 27, 1989, he was signed by the Orlando Magic, but was waived before the start of the regular season.
-In total, he played in 136 NBA games, and averaged 3.9 points and 1.5 assists.
+After the season, Moss was once again released, but he did play for the Golden State Warriors in 1986–87.
+On September 27, 1989, he was signed by the Orlando Magic, but was waived before the start of the regular season.
+In total, he played in 136 NBA games and averaged 3.9 points and 1.5 assists.

 Moss spent the next decade playing with a string of CBA teams, including the La Crosse Catbirds and the Topeka Sizzlers (1988–1989), Rockford Lightning (1991–1992), Yakima Sun Kings (1993–1994), Hartford HellCats (Player/Coach 1994–1995), and the Connecticut Pride (Player/Coach 1995–1996).

 In all he played on ten CBA teams in eleven years, and finished his CBA career in 1995 playing for the Connecticut Pride team that also featured future UConn coach Kevin Ollie in his rookie season.

-Despite sustaining injuries, including a broken ankle that sidelined him for the 1990–1991 season, Moss's emphasis on high-level fitness and healthy eating gave him remarkable longevity.
 At the age of 39, he finished his final professional basketball season in 1997 playing for the Norwich Neptunes of the Atlantic Basketball Association.

+Personal

+He is the brother of Peter Moss, a former college player for Brown who was the 1980 Ivy League Player of the Year.
+They also have a sister, Paula Moss, who graduated in 1982 as Tufts University's all-time leading scorer with 1,018 points (since surpassed).

 On May 22, 2013, it was announced that Moss would be inducted into the New England Basketball Hall of Fame as part of its Class of 2013.